SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

   overlay_image: /assets/images/home/services_header.jpg
 ---

-## We offer a range of services including:
+# Microscopy Services
 * Training and assistance on confocal and wide-field fluorescence microscopy.
-* General histology as a service: sectioning, mounting, IHC, RNAscope, H&E, etc.
 * Automated slide-scanning.
 * Automated, high-throughput, serial section 2-photon imaging of whole organs.
+* _In vivo_ functional imaging: assistance, microscopy upgrades, and maintenance.

+# Histology Services
+* General histology as a service: cryosectioning, vibratome sectioning, mounting, IHC, RNAscope, H&E, etc.
+* Optimizing new antibodies and protocols.
+Antigen retrieval.
+* Teaching/training for researchers in histological techniques.
 * Advice on tissue clearing and lightsheet microscopy.

-* _In vivo_ functional imaging: assistance, microscopy upgrades, and maintenance.
+# Technical Services
 * Advice on data analysis and microscope hardware.
+We can help you analyse data in Python, MATLAB, Fiji, [napari](https://napari.org/stable/), or R.
 * Assistance with construction of custom equipment for any imaging-related project.
 * Help with programming data-acquisition devices.
 * Management assistance for microscopy-related projects that span multiple SWC core facilities.

-Our staff has broad experience. e.g. Want to know about super-resolution?
-We have staff with experience!

-## Analysis
-We can help you analyse data in Python, MATLAB, Fiji, [napari](https://napari.org/stable/), or R.
 We have experience with packages such as [Ilastik](https://www.ilastik.org/), [QuPath](https://qupath.github.io/), and, of course, the [BrainGlobe suite](https://brainglobe.info/).
 We can also help to make movies for talks using [Imaris](https://imaris.oxinst.com).